Kay has been working in the legal defense field for almost a decade, with a degree in political science and background in criminal justice.

 For more information and to learn how YOU can effect change, visit:

-Or if you'd like to help end mandatory minimum sentencing in the US, please visit
+If you'd like to help end mandatory minimum sentencing in the US, please visit

 Remember - Sometimes, a simple click of a button really can help change the world for the better.